alexeilebedev/openacr/txt/tut3.md

     }

 Finally, the interesting bit.
 We see that the main `Step` checks to see if `zd_value` is empty.
 If not, it calls `zd_value_Step`, which is a user-defined function.
-The function cfan rely on the fact that the list is never empty when it's invoked, so it's safe to dereference the head pointer.
+The function can rely on the fact that the list is never empty when it's invoked, so it's safe to dereference the head pointer.
 We also see that `zd_value_Call` calls `UpdateCycles`, which is an accounting function that counts total cycles spent in `zd_value_Step`, and brings `next_loop` all the way down to